-To extract data from a log-scale chart, calibrate the log axis at two visible powers of ten — for example 10 and 1000 — type those real values into the tool, mark the axis as logarithmic, and click your points as usual.
-The digitizer does the log interpolation for you.
+To extract data from a log-scale chart, calibrate at two visible powers of ten — say 10 and 1000 — type those real values, mark the axis as logarithmic, and click your points as usual.
+The digitizer does the log interpolation.
 The result is real values, not log values.

-Log axes trip people up because the spacing looks wrong and the temptation is to “fix” it manually in a spreadsheet.
+Log axes trip people up because the spacing looks wrong and the temptation is to “fix” it manually.
 Don’t.
 Calibrate correctly once and the four-step extraction works the same as on a linear chart.

 The short answer